LSL Basic Concepts

 As you start to do LSL scripting, you will pick up many more details of the context and environment LSL is used to control.
 LSL scripting is very much a trial and error, learn as you go, process.

-You can now continue this tutorial on Linden Scripting Language Syntax.
+You can now continue this tutorial on LSL Syntax.